hmrc/sbt-bobby/README.md

  * `target/bobby-report.txt`

 These reports tell you of any rule violations that are preventing your job from building, as well as highlighting any dependencies with warnings that will become violations in the future.
-Where discovered, the latest version that is available will be shown also.

 An example output looks like this (taken from the `test-project` in this repo, see below):